tommyhagvallpulsen/suburban/README.md

 - Build a co-creating future oriented mindset that involves people and individuals

 How
-- Simplify important Focus Areas that matters
+- Simplify by defining the most important Focus Areas that matters
+- Structure the focus areas
 - Stimulate many new solution areas
 - Collective Intelligence of the many